durudemirbag/ref-environment-analysis/README.md

 ## Project Context

-This project was originally completed as part of a postgraduate Data Science programme.
+This project was originally completed as part of a MSc Data Science programme.

 ## Files